Aging in Place Successfully

 Thank God they are still quite functional and look younger than their years, but the fact remains that we can’t stop the hands of time.

-The funny thing is – I’ve been doing this for years with my own patients.
+The funny thing is – I’ve been doing this for years with my own patients as an Occupational Therapist.

-I’ve also performed environmental assessments for the Medicaid Waiver program in Maryland for the last 12 years.
+Additionally, I’ve performed environmental assessments for the Medicaid Waiver program in Maryland for the last 20 years.

 - Decreased vision

 - Decreased range of motion